iopsystems/parquet-arrow/README.md

 Usage: parquet-arrow <COMMAND>

 Commands:
-  schema          Schema and metadata for the parquet file row-group-info  Row group information: number and size of row groups compare-schema  Compare parquet schemas compare         Compare parquet data validate        Validate delta counters in a postprocessd parquet file cgroup          Augment file with additional metadata around cgroups help            Print this message or the help of the given subcommand(s)
+  schema               Schema and metadata for the parquet file row-group-info       Row group information: number and size of row groups compare-schema       Compare parquet schemas compare              Compare parquet data validate             Validate delta counters in a postprocessd parquet file add-cgroup-metadata  Augment file with additional metadata around cgroups help                 Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help